rvm/rvm-site/content/rvm/install.md

 # Installing RVM

-RVM supports most UNIX like systems and Windows (with Cygwin).
+RVM supports most UNIX like systems and Windows (with [Cygwin](https://cygwin.com) or [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about)).
 The basic requirements are `bash`, `curl`, `gpg2` and overall GNU version of tools - but RVM tries to autodetect it and install anything that is needed.

 ## Install GPG keys